The Center for Advanced Process Decision-making (CAPD) at Carnegie Mellon

 concepts through the use of optimization-based tools.

-II.
-Modules on Optimization Modeling to be taught from Thursday through
+Modules on Optimization Modeling to be taught from Thursday through Saturday

-Saturday (May 8-10) will focus on modeling and algorithms with applications
+(March 12-14) will focus on modeling and algorithms with applications to

-c) Mixed-integer and disjunctive programming (Grossmann, Friday, May 9)
+b) Mixed-integer and disjunctive programming (Grossmann, Friday, March 13)

-III.
-Modules on Integrated Process Operations to be taught from Monday
+Modules on Integrated Process Operations to be taught from Monday through

-through Wednesday (May 12-14) will focus on three major decision levels in
+Wednesday (March 16-18) will focus on three major decision levels in plant

-e) Mixed-integer models for planning and scheduling (Grossmann, Monday, May
+f) Mixed-integer models for planning and scheduling (Grossmann, Monday,

-f) Advanced process dynamics and control (Ydstie, Tuesday, May 13)
+g) Process dynamics and control (Ydstie, Tuesday, March 17)

 The material in each module is independent and self-contained and can be